eagle-io/docs/source/topics/nodes/parameter/index.rst

     *Discrete* is most commonly used with digital data where a State represents a specific (or matching) value. eg. 0 = OFF, 1 = ON

+Hysteresis
+    Hysteresis is the threshold by which the parameter value is required to decrease by (States above *NORMAL*) or increase by (States below *NORMAL*) in order for the active state to revert towards *NORMAL*.
+Note: Hysteresis only applies to *Range States* and must be a positive number.

 Name
     Assign a Name for each State.
 The *NORMAL* State (Range States) can not be renamed or removed.